xFrah/ACSAI-obsidian/MD VERSIONS/Linear Algebra/Rayleigh quotient.md

 ![](../z_images/Figure_1.png)

-Recall that the principal component of a point cloud is the unit vector that maximises the variance.
+Recall that the principal component of a point cloud is the unit vector that maximises the [variance](../Statistics/Variance.md).

 We compute that variance by using this formula:
 $$\large var = \vec{v}^T\Sigma \vec{v}$$

 Maximizing any function of the form above, where $\vec{v}$ is a normalized unit vector, can be formulated as a so called [Rayleigh Quotient](https://en.wikipedia.org/wiki/Rayleigh_quotient "Rayleigh Quotient").

-The maximum of such a Rayleigh Quotient is obtained by setting $\vec{v}$ equal to the largest eigenvector of matrix $\Sigma$.
+The maximum of such a Rayleigh Quotient is obtained by setting $\vec{v}$ equal to the largest [[Eigenvectors and Eigenvalues|eigenvector]] of matrix $\Sigma$.

 ---